Diabetes & Endocrinology

 Diabetes Self-Management Class

 Our “Mastering Your Diabetes” self-management classes meet two times a month.
 Instructors include a certified diabetes educator, clinical dietitian, exercise physiotherapist and pharmacist.

 This class is recognized by the American Association of Diabetic Educators (AADE).
 This recognition status assures you that IU Health Diabetes Center offers high-quality education that meets nationally established standards.
 A physician’s referral is required for all services in order to bill insurance.

 The “Staying on Track” support group offers diabetes information and encouragement for people with diabetes.
-This support group meets the first Monday of each month at the IU Health Bloomington Hospital Diabetes Center classroom in the Hunter School building at 727 W. Second St., Bloomington, IN 47403 at 7 pm.
+This support group meets the second Wednesday of each month at the IU Health Bloomington Hospital Diabetes Center classroom in the Hunter School building at 727 W. Second St., Bloomington, IN 47403 at 7 pm.
 The support group is free and requires no registration.

 The IU Health Bloomington Hospital Diabetes Center is located in the Hunter School building at 727 W. Second St., Bloomington, IN 47403.
 Appointments are available Monday through Friday from 8 am – 4 pm.